YousefSalahKassem/e-shopy/README.md

 ### Easy Localization:

 Provides an easy and fast internationalization for flutter apps.
-We provide a complete usage example in the boilerplate which you could edit to serve your own needs. for more information about the package refre to the [offical docs](https://pub.dev/packages/easy_localization/versions/2.3.3 "offical docs").
+We provide a complete usage example in the boilerplate which you could edit to serve your own needs. for more information about the package refer to the [official docs](https://pub.dev/packages/easy_localization/versions/2.3.3 "official docs").

 USE PACKAGE WITH CODE GENERATION
 - LocaleKeys Generation Command